 In June 2022, Solasia Pharma K. K. ("Solasia") announced that darinaparsin has been approved for relapsed or refractory Peripheral T-Cell Lymphoma by the Ministry of Health, Labor and Welfare in Japan.
-As a part of our license agreement with Solasia, we are eligible for sales-based milestones and a percentage of any sublicense revenue generated by Solasia.
-Solasia will continue to be responsible for all costs related manufacturing and commercialization.
+During the third quarter of 2022, the Company recorded \$2.9 million of collaboration revenue under the Solasia License and Collaboration Agreement primarily related to Solasia's achievement of certain sales-based milestones in Japan.